 Pumpkin Pie Crumb Bars

 Pumpkin Pie Crumb Bars | Cooking Classy

-Obviously when I think pumpkin pie, I’m thinking Thanksgiving and Thanksgiving is definitely good times.
-Besides why restrict yourself from something so delicious just because it’s not October.
+Obviously when I think pumpkin pie, I’m thinking Thanksgiving, and Thanksgiving is definitely a good time.
+But why restrict yourself from something so delicious just because it’s not October?

 Pumpkin Pie Crumb Bars | Cooking Classy

-But is there such thing as too much cookie :)?
-These are tall, thick bars, that in my opinion are best slightly chilled – or you could eat them warm out of the oven with ice cream, like a crumble.
+But is there such a thing as too much cookie?
+Nope!
+These are tall, thick bars, that (in my opinion) are best slightly chilled—or you could eat them warm out of the oven with ice cream, like a traditional crumble or cobbler.

+Pumpkin Pie Crumb Bars